DarkflameUniverse/DarkflameServer/dGame/dCinema/README.md

 2. Create prefabs of props in the scene.
 3. Put the NPCs and props in a scene file.
 4. Edit the performed acts to add synchronization, conditions and additional actions.
+5. Setting up the scene to be performed automatically.
+6. Hiding zone objects while performing.

 ### 1. Acts out the scene
 See <a href="./media/acting.mp4">media/acting.mp4</a> for an example of how to act out a scene.